What is the law in Connecticut for School Expulsion?

 - The board can decide not to expel the student, thereby allowing the child to return to school immediately after the hearing.

 - The board can recommend “suspended expulsion.”
-In this case, the student legally expelled, but is permitted to stay in school on a probationary status.
+In this case, the student is legally expelled but is permitted to stay in school on a probationary status.
 The administration, however, can thereafter invoke the expulsion if the student engages in a further act of misconduct.

 Under Section 10-233d, at least three members of the local board of education have to preside over the expulsion proceedings.
 Alternatively, the school board can delegate the duty to an impartial hearing officer provided the officer is not a member of the appointing board.
 In both cases, neither the board members nor the hearing officer can discuss the case outside the hearing.
 Should the administration elect to retain an attorney to represent it in proceedings, it cannot choose an attorney that represents both the local board of education and the administration.